 The gaps between the dc stitches will be used later to thread the drawstring through to allow the bag to open and close.

-Using contrasting yarn, tightly ch stitch 70 stitches.
+Using yellow yarn, tightly ch stitch 70 stitches.
 Fasten off.
-Alternatively tightly plait three strands together to a length of approx. 25cm.

 Once weaved around the bag, tie the two ends together to join into a circle.
 Weave the yarn ends through the chain stitches to secure them and tidy them away.